Ken Cuccinelli: Appointment controversy

-Cuccinelli was appointed Acting Director when leading Senators indicated he had little chance of Senate confirmation as permanent director.
-He was first appointed to a newly created position of "Principal Deputy Director", which according to Department of Homeland Security officials allowed him to then be appointed as Acting Director under the Federal Vacancies Reform Act (FVRA).
+Cuccinelli was appointed acting director when leading Senators indicated he had little chance of Senate confirmation as permanent director.
+He was first appointed to a newly created position of "principal deputy director," which according to Department of Homeland Security officials allowed him to then be appointed as acting director under the Federal Vacancies Reform Act (FVRA).

-The appointment as Acting Director of USCIS may have circumvented the Federal Vacancies Reform Act, according to the Chairs of the House committees on Judiciary, Homeland Security, and Government Oversight.
+The appointment as acting director of USCIS may have circumvented the Federal Vacancies Reform Act, according to the chairs of the House committees on Judiciary, Homeland Security, and Government Oversight.
 FVRA stipulates eligibility criteria for temporarily filling positions that require Senate confirmation.
 Before being considered for the position, Cuccinelli had met none of the eligibility criteria.
-In a letter to the Acting Secretary of Homeland Security, the House committee chairs allege that the brief appointment to "Principal Deputy Director" had been retroactively applied, possibly in violation of the law.
+In a letter to the acting secretary of homeland security, the House committee chairs alleged that the brief appointment to "principal deputy director" had been retroactively applied, possibly in violation of the law.
 The USCIS employees union also challenged the legality of Cuccinelli's appointment.

 In September 2019, a lawsuit was filed challenging his asylum directives, partially on the basis that his appointment was invalid.
 On March 1, 2020, US District Court Judge Randolph D. Moss ruled that Cuccinelli was not lawfully appointed to serve as acting director and therefore lacked authority to issue two of the directives challenged in the lawsuit.
 Because the case was not filed as a class action, Moss was "unconvinced" that his relief should be extended to other asylum seekers not part of the original suit.
 On August 12, 2020, the government dropped its appeal in the case.